mjc-school/MJC-School/modules/module #6. AWS/README.md

 aws cli command: aws s3 cp s3://BUCKET-NAME/FILENAME .
 3. In security group settings open the port your application will be running on.
 4. Attach Elastic IP address to your EC2 instance.

+## Questions
+1. What is IAM?
+Please describe shortly what you can do using IAM?
+2. What is an IAM User?
+What is User Group in IAM?
+What is an IAM Role?
+What are Policies?
+3. What is S3 service in AWS?
+What is S3 bucket?
+4. What is Region?
+What is Availability Zone?
+5. What is EC2 service?
+6. What is EC2 instance?
+What types of EC2 instances do you know?
+7. What is Private and Public Key during instance creation?
+8. What is EC2 instance lifecycle?
+If we stop and start the server what will happen?
+What will happen during reboot operation?
+9. What is instance user data?
+How can you make sure that your bootstrapping script completed without errors?
+10. What is AWS RDS?
+What engines does it support?
+11. What is AWS VPC?
+What are the main components of AWS VPC?
+12. How do instances in a VPC access the Internet?
+What IP types do you know?
+What will happen with IP during reboot, stop, start?
+13. What is the range of IP addresses in VPC?
+What is CIDR block?